powerful call to action phrases

 Conciseness

 There’s a reason that all the effective call-to-action examples we showed you include short sentences.
-Some of the best call-to-action phrases we spotlighted have just a couple of words.
+Some of the best call-to-action phrases we spotlighted have just a few words.

 You have to keep your message concise.
 You don’t get paragraphs to work with here or even sentences, but merely a couple of words that form a sentence.

 The rule of thumb is to stick to five to seven words when writing a compelling CTA.
-You can go a bit longer, as the list above exemplifies, but not too much longer.
+You can go a bit longer, as the list above exemplifies, but not longer.

 Otherwise, you won’t be able to fit the information you want on a button!